yashmulki/APHSProgrammingClub/README.md

 How do I use this repository?

 ## For Java
-Download this repository and open the Java workspace when Eclipse is starting up
+Checkout the java branch and open the workspace

 ## CCC Solutions
 To access CCC solutions please go to https://github.com/yashmulki/CCCSolutions